mpuromaki/tubarr/readme.md

 # Tubarr

+:warning: As you might notice, this is still very much work-in-progress.
+Expect breaking changes.

 Tubarr is Sonarr-like software for managing and downloading (with yt-dlp) Youtube etc videos.
 Idea is that users can either copy&paste interested videos for downloading, or that Tubarr will track channels and automatically download videos.